 Through an extensive literature review that included academic reports, white papers, annual and sustainability reports and transcripts of presentations I identified the common competencies and capabilities an organisation needs to develop high performing teams that solve complex business problems through creative thinking and delivery of digital solutions that drive commercial outcomes.
 The capabilities and competencies were combined to form the Digital Performance Framework (DPF).
-Using the DPF I have since embarked on further research to build a more holistic view of an organisation, its capabilities and complexities with an objective to determine the link between capabilities and business performance.
+Using the DPF I have since embarked on further research to build a more holistic view of an organisation, its capabilities and complexities with an objective to determine the link between digital capabilities and business performance.

 At the heart of the Digital Performance Framework is 9 capabilities needed for organisations to transform digitally that have been mapped to over 56 core competencies.
 These capabilities have been assembled through extensive research and assessments of organisations at different levels of performance measured through business growth.

 High performing teams are adaptable to change, highly effective in translating knowledge into business value, have a foundation built on creativity and are very effective in knowing how to use external partners to support them drive outcomes.
 Using the Digital Performance Framework, teams are able to be measured against the 3 performance factors that drive future competitiveness.
 The results are then used to pinpoint the capabilities to mature and the resources to develop to strengthen in-house expertise with the objective to improve your digital performance culture.

 The Digital Performance Factors

 The three performance factors that are key to an operating model that drives performance through executing the teams vision and roadmap: